-- 4.3.1 An MCC shall have the capability to process data selectively (filter or transmit data to a specified destination), based on a specified source of data (LUT/MCC), satellite, frequency band, beacon user class (test, orbitography, or operational protocols), or the location/identification characteristics of a transmitting beacon. - 4.3.2 An MCC shall be capable of suppressing alert data transmission for a particular beacon when requested to do so by a receiving MCC, SPOC or RCC.
+4.3.1 An MCC shall have the capability to process data selectively (filter or transmit data to a specified destination), based on a specified source of data (LUT/MCC), satellite, frequency band, beacon user class (test, orbitography, or operational protocols), or the location/identification characteristics of a transmitting beacon.

+4.3.2 An MCC shall be capable of suppressing alert data transmission for a particular beacon when requested to do so by an alert data recipient.